asynkron/protoactor-website/hugo/content/docs/cluster/intro/clusterintro.md

 	remoteConfig := remote.Configure("127.0.0.1", 8080)

 	// Configure cluster provider to work as a cluster member.
-	// This node uses port 6331 for cluster provider, and register itself -- localhost:6331" -- as cluster member. cp := automanaged.NewWithConfig(1*time.Second, 6331, "localhost:6331")
+	// This member uses port 6331 for cluster provider, and register itself -- localhost:6331" -- as cluster member. cp := automanaged.NewWithConfig(1*time.Second, 6331, "localhost:6331")

 	// Register an actor constructor for the Ponger kind.
-	// With this registration, the message sender and other cluster nodes know this node is capable of providing Ponger.
+	// With this registration, the message sender and other cluster members know this member is capable of providing Ponger.
 	// PongerActor will implicitly be initialized when the first message comes. clusterKind := cluster.NewKind(
 		"Ponger",